-Together for Short Lives has worked in partnership with RCPCH, The CoLab and BACD to develop some top tips for dealing with Coronavirus for professionals caring for children and young people with medical complexity or a life-limiting condition
+Together for Short Lives has worked in partnership with RCPCH, The CoLab and BACD to develop some advice for dealing with Coronavirus for professionals caring for children and young people with medical complexity or a life-limiting condition

-Whilst you will all be referring to official NHSE guidance that has been published, including the Standard Operating Procedure (we’ll share a link once this is available) we thought it would be helpful to draw together some practical tips for those working on the frontline with medically complex and life-limited children and their families during the Coronavirus pandemic.
+Whilst you will all be referring to official NHSE guidance that has been published, including the Standard Operating Procedure (which should be published on either on 23 or 24 April) and NHSE and NHS Improvement guidance for different specialties including palliative care, we thought it would be helpful to draw together some practical tips for those working on the frontline with medically complex and life-limited children and their families during the Coronavirus pandemic.

 This resource is intended to provide some useful and practical tips, resources and ideas that have been shared with us by health professionals from their experience.
 We’ll be updating this resource over the coming weeks.